How to use PocketGuard?

 6. Find savings 💡

-To help you save even more, we have gathered together the best financial services that can lower your bills, pay off your loans, improve your credit score, get rebates on shopping and more.
+To help you save even more, we have gathered together the best financial services that can lower your bills, pay off your loans, cancel unwanted subscriptions, improve your credit score, get rebates on shopping, and more.

 Answer a few questions about yourself in the Profile section and you'll receive the offers that are tailor-made for you.

-Check for the recommended services in the Find Savings section on the Overview tab.
+Check for the recommended services in the Find Savings tab.

 Budgeting is great, but it takes more than that to improve your finances, so don't miss the opportunity to discover more ways to save. 😉

-Despite PocketGuard is FREE, some of the features are available on the Plus plan.
+Despite PocketGuard is FREE, some of the features like Autosave and custom categories are available on the Plus plan.
 So if all our free Basic features are still not enough for you, try PocketGuard Plus.